akkadotnet/akka.net/docs/articles/networking/serialization.md

 ## Danger of polymorphic serializer
-One of the danger of polymorphic serializers is the danger of unsafe object type injection into the serialization-deserialization chain.
+One of the danger of polymorphic serializers is the danger of unsafe object type injection into the serialization/de-serialization chain.
 This issue applies to any type of polymorphic serializer, including JSON, BinaryFormatter, etc. In Akka, this issue primarily affects developers who allow third parties to pass messages directly to unsecured Akka.Remote endpoints, a [practice that we do not encourage](https://getakka.net/articles/remoting/security.html#akkaremote-with-virtual-private-networks).